Digest access authentication: Overview

 The above shows that when qop is not specified, the simpler RFC 2069 standard is followed.

 In September 2015, RFC 7616 replaced RFC 2617 by adding 4 new algorithms: "SHA-256", "SHA-256-sess", "SHA-512-256" and "SHA-512-256-sess".
 The encoding is equivalent to "MD5" and "MD5-sess" algorithms, with MD5 hashing function replaced with SHA-256 and SHA-512-256.

-However, as of July 2021, none of popular browsers, including Firefox and Chrome, support SHA-256 as the hash function.
-As of October 2021, Firefox 93 officially supports "SHA-256" and "SHA-256-sess" algorithms for digest authentication.
+In As of October 2021, Firefox 93 implemented the "SHA-256" and "SHA-256-sess" algorithms for digest authentication.
 However, support for "SHA-512-256", "SHA-512-256-sess" algorithms and username hashing is still lacking.

-As of August 2023, Chromium 117 (then Chrome and Edge) supports "SHA-256".
+In As of August 2023, Chromium 117 implemented "SHA-256" and "SHA-256-sess".

 Impact of MD5 security on digest authentication

 The MD5 calculations used in HTTP digest authentication is intended to be "one way", meaning that it should be difficult to determine the original input when only the output is known.
 If the password itself is too simple, however, then it may be possible to test all possible inputs and find a matching output (a brute-force attack) – perhaps aided by a dictionary or suitable look-up list, which for MD5 is readily available.

 The HTTP scheme was designed by Phillip Hallam-Baker at CERN in 1993 and does not incorporate subsequent improvements in authentication systems, such as the development of keyed-hash message authentication code (HMAC).
 Although the cryptographic construction that is used is based on the MD5 hash function, collision attacks were in 2004 generally believed to not affect applications where the plaintext (i.e. password) is not known.
 However, claims in 2006 cause some doubt over other MD5 applications as well.